Financial Services

 Charges for relinquishing fall-term housing

-A student who has contracted for a room but who notifies Yale College Housing in writing on or before the fifteenth day of the fall term of an intention to relinquish that room will be charged a nonrefundable deposit of one-quarter (25%) of the term room rent plus the per diem housing charge for each day up to and including the day on which the student relinquishes the room.
+A student who has contracted for a room but who notifies Undergraduate Housing in writing on or before the fifteenth day of the fall term of an intention to relinquish that room will be charged a nonrefundable deposit of one-quarter (25%) of the term room rent plus the per diem housing charge for each day up to and including the day on which the student relinquishes the room.

-A student who has contracted for a room but who notifies Yale College Housing in writing after the fifteenth day of the fall term but on or before the last day of the first quarter of the fall term of an intention to relinquish that room will be charged one-half (50%) of the term room rent.
+A student who has contracted for a room but who notifies Undergraduate Housing in writing after the fifteenth day of the fall term but on or before the last day of the first quarter of the fall term of an intention to relinquish that room will be charged one-half (50%) of the term room rent.

 Charges for relinquishing spring-term housing

-A student who has contracted for a room but who notifies Yale College Housing in writing on or before the fifteenth day of the spring term of an intention to relinquish that room will be charged a nonrefundable deposit of one-quarter (25%) of the term room rent plus the per diem housing charge for each day up to and including the day on which the student relinquishes the room.
+A student who has contracted for a room but who notifies Undergraduate Housing in writing on or before the fifteenth day of the spring term of an intention to relinquish that room will be charged a nonrefundable deposit of one-quarter (25%) of the term room rent plus the per diem housing charge for each day up to and including the day on which the student relinquishes the room.

-A student who has contracted for a room but who notifies Yale College Housing in writing after the fifteenth day of the spring term but on or before the last day of the first quarter of the spring term of an intention to relinquish that room will be charged one-half (50%) of the term room rent.
+A student who has contracted for a room but who notifies Undergraduate Housing in writing after the fifteenth day of the spring term but on or before the last day of the first quarter of the spring term of an intention to relinquish that room will be charged one-half (50%) of the term room rent.

-15. Interruption or Temporary Suspension of University Services or Programs.
+5. Interruption or Temporary Suspension of University Services or Programs.
 Certain events that are beyond the University’s control may cause or require the interruption or temporary suspension of some or all services and programs customarily furnished by the University.
-These events include, but are not limited to, epidemics or other public health emergencies; storms, floods, earthquakes, or other natural disasters; war, terrorism, rioting, or other acts of violence; loss of power, water, or other utility services; and strikes, work stoppages, or job actions.
+These events include, but are not limited to, epidemics or other public health emergencies; storms, floods, earthquakes, or other natural disasters; war, terrorism, rioting, or other acts of violence; loss of power, water, or other utility services; and protests, strikes, work stoppages, or job actions.
 In the face of such events, the University may, at its sole discretion, provide substitute services and programs or appropriate refunds.
 The decision to suspend services and programs shall be made at the sole discretion of the University.